top of page

 • A specialised collar which secures the AirTag in an anti-slip pocket so that it can't fall out when your dog runs and shakes.

-• An AirTag holder which simply attaches to your dog’s favourite collar.
+• An AirTag holder which simply attaches to your dog’s favourite collar (or harness in some cases).

 All the AirTag holders we feature attach to the collar at both the top and bottom of the tag so they don't hang down annoying your dog and potentially catching on something.